Frequently Asked Questions

 What kind of scholarships do you offer? ↑

-Apply for 2011-12 scholarships using our new STARS online database.
+Students may apply for 2013-14 scholarships using our STARS online database starting

 For general information about scholarship eligibility, visit our scholarship page.